Knowing how to tape your breasts for a deep V dress is a skill in itself, especially for those who are blessed in the boob department.

 - What to Use for Taping Your Breasts

-- Top Tips when Taping Your Breasts
+- Tips for How to Tape Your Breasts Up

 How to Tape Your Breasts for a Deep V Dress

 If dresses have a deep plunging neckline, even wearing the best push up bra ever or going braless are not always the best options.

 A normal bra will be visible and can ruin the look.
 Stick-on bras, although said to be designed for the specific purpose of serving as a bra for dresses or tops with plunging necklines, don’t always do the job well.
 Most women who use them admitted they slide off easily and offer no support for their breasts.